heythisisgordon/SyntheticErrandsScheduler-v3/docs/project_scope.md

     i.
 Risk Management Plan
     j.
 Project Plan

-Note: This program emphasizes a modular approach to software design, incorporates advanced optimization techniques, and provides a user-friendly interface, allowing for easier maintenance, testing, and future enhancements.
+Note: This program emphasizes a modular approach to software design and provides a user-friendly interface, allowing for easier maintenance, testing, and future enhancements.
 The program uses centralized constants to ensure consistency across the application and simplify future modifications to errand types, incentives, and other key parameters.
 This approach significantly improves the maintainability of the project by reducing the need for changes across multiple files when updating core algorithms or configuration settings.
 The program uses comprehensive type hints throughout the codebase to enable code readability, help catch potential type-related bugs earlier, and enhance overall maintainability.

 This program is founded on a comprehensive systems engineering framework to ensure a well-documented and structured approach to the project.
 This framework provides a solid foundation for understanding the system requirements, architecture, and interactions, facilitating better communication among team members and stakeholders.
 It also supports traceability, testing, and risk management throughout the project lifecycle, contributing to the overall quality and reliability of the Synthetic Errands Scheduler system.